Q: Who are Don and Gee Nicholl?

 Q: I just created an online account.
 Why can’t I find the application?

 A: It’s probably because you’ve created that account between June and January, when Nicholl application forms are not available.

-The Nicholl application is typically available from late January through May 1 of the current competition year.
+The Nicholl application is typically available from late January through the close of the competition.
 During that period, those with an online account can access a "Create Application" link upon log-in.

 Q: What do I need to upload a script to the Nicholl competition?

 A: An online account (if you have not already created one), a script in PDF format, and a credit or debit card to pay the entry fee.

 Q: Can I mail in a check or money order and then upload my script online?

 A: No, you may not.
 Entrants must pay the entry fee by credit card or debit card through their online account at the Nicholl website, or the application will be considered incomplete.

 The Nicholl online system will also accept some gift cards, which are typically purchased at banks, supermarkets and other establishments.
 An entrant could also use a friend’s credit card (with permission, of course) to pay the entry fee.

 Q: I don’t have a credit card, is there another way for me to pay?